xapian/xapian/xapian-applications/omega/docs/overview.rst

 meta-data only, you can specify a fall back case of indexing by meta-data only using ``--filter '*:true'``.
 Support for this was added in 1.3.4.

+There are also two special values that can be specified instead of a MIME
+type:

+* ignore - tells omindex to quietly ignore such files
+* skip - tells omindex to skip such files

-By default, files with the following extensions are marked as 'ignore':
+By default no extensions are marked as "skip", and the following extensions are marked as "ignore":

 .. include:: inc/ignored.rst